Richard Steidle

-Richard Steidle (20 September 1881 in Merano, South Tyrol – 30 August 1940 in Buchenwald concentration camp) was an Austrian lawyer and the leader of the paramilitary Heimwehr in Tyrol.
+Richard Steidle (20 September 1881 – 30 August 1940) was an Austrian lawyer and the leader of the paramilitary Heimwehr in Tyrol.
 He was a leading representative of the pro-independence tendency on the far right of Austrian politics and as such was opposed to the Nazi Party which supported the incorporation of Austria into a Großdeutschland.
+Following the Anschluss, Steidle was sent to the Buchenwald concentration camp, where he was killed in 1940.

 Early life

 Steidle was born in the Untermais district of Meran (Merano), South Tyrol, with his father having originally come from the Duchy of Württemberg.
 Steidle studied at the University of Innsbruck, completing his doctorate in jurisprudence.
 Unfit for military service when the First World War broke out in 1914 he instead became an assistant to a military court and after the war worked as a lawyer in Innsbruck.

 Emergence

 Steidle was closely associated with the Tirolische Bauernbund, a peasants group affiliated to the Christian Social Party.
 As part of his involvement in this group he set up a militia in Innsbruck to oppose the activities of the Social Democrats, whom he saw as fomenting revolution in the city.
 Having already been made Landesrat of Tyrol in October, Steidle sought to consolidate the power of his militia group by forging links with leaders of similar rightist groups in south Germany such as Georg Escherich, Rudolf Kanzler and Franz Ritter von Epp.
 Steidle also built a career in politics alongside his militia activity and represented the Christian Social Party in the Tyrolean Landtag from 1919 to 1934 and also sat in the Bundesrat from 1922 to 1931, twice chairing the body.

 The Heimwehr in Tyrol was established on 15 May 1920 with Steidle confirmed as the group's Landesführer.
 The new group's stated intention was the prevention of further loss of territory to Italy, following the loss of Steidle's homeland.
-For his part Steidle saw the sole aim of Heimwehr as being anti-communism and rejected the anti-semitism that became the hallmark of other leaders.
+For his part Steidle saw the sole aim of Heimwehr as being anti-communism and rejected the antisemitism that became the hallmark of other leaders.
 He summed up his opinion by arguing that he hated only Jewish Marxists and that patriotic Jews were welcome in the Heimwehr.
 Despite this Steidle had previously been a member of the Antisemitenbund in 1919.
-His newly moderated views caused some controversy within the Heimwehr and led to Steidle splitting from his former ally Walter Pfrimer, the regional leader in Styria and a staunch anti-Semite.
+His newly moderated views caused some controversy within the Heimwehr and led to Steidle splitting from his former ally Walter Pfrimer, the regional leader in Styria and a staunch antisemite.

 In the early 1920s he advocated the union of Tyrol with Germany because of the increasingly liberal slant of the government in Vienna.
 Although he would bactrack from this idea he nonetheless maintained links with the right in Germany during the early 1920s, receiving weapons from Georg Escherich and Rudolf Kanzler whilst he took on as his deputy Waldemar Pabst after he fled Germany following the failure of the Kapp Putsch.